Adam Gerle

 Adam Gerle is a Canadian politician, who was elected to the Yukon Legislative Assembly in the 2025 Yukon general election.
 He represents the electoral district of Porter Creek South as a member of the Yukon Party.

-Gerle is a brand and marketing specialist at Northern Vision Development.
+Gerle was a brand and marketing specialist at Northern Vision Development.

+On December 10, 2025 Adam Gerle was appointed to Members' Services Board, the Standing Committee on Rules, Elections and Privileges, the Standing Committee on Public Accounts, the Standing Committee on Statutory Instruments, and the Standing Committee on Appointments to Major Government Boards and Committees.